 Dewatered sludge dryer

 Since the GS Yuasa Group uses plastics for such things as product materials and packing materials, we recognize the importance of promoting initiatives for the streamlining of plastic resources, which do not easily decompose in the environment, and reducing and recycling waste plastics.
-The GS Yuasa Group, in the operational management of our environmental management system based on international certification standards, identifies the use and disposal of plastics as key environmental issues and promotes initiatives for recycling plastic resources.
+The GS Yuasa Group, in the operational management of our environmental management system based on ISO 14001 certification, identifies the use and disposal of plastics as key environmental issues and promotes initiatives for recycling plastic resources.

 Efficient use of plastic resources and utilization of alternative materials